We want children and young people:

 - to have rights in line with Article 12 of the UNCRC (United Nations Convention on the Rights of the Child) which states that they have the right to be heard and involved in decisions that affect them

-The Elected Young Mayor is the lead young person representing young people locally in North Tyneside.
+The Elected Young Mayor is the lead spokesperson for young people in North Tyneside and chairs the Youth Council.

-All young people aged 11 -18 (school years 7 to 13) who live or study in North Tyneside can stand for the position and can vote for who they want to represent them.
+All young people aged 11 to 18 (school years 7 to 13) who live or study in North Tyneside can stand for the position and can vote for who they want to represent them.

 The Youth Council: